uea-teaching/graphics1-2022/lectures/polygon-filling.md

 ## Scan-Line Implementation {data-auto-animate="true"}

 We observe that splitting the $c$ vertex automatically avoids double drawing of monotonic vertices.

 ::: notes
 The algorithm can cope with multiple polygons with minimal adjustments.
 :::

+# Boundary Fill {data-auto-animate="true"}

+An alternative method for filling polygons.